Blog · By The Packaging Vista Team · June 20, 2026

 With most sales shipping direct, boxes are being designed for the mail first: self-locking mailers, less void fill, and dimensions tuned to lower shipping cost.
 Right-sizing is both a sustainability and a cost win.

-How to apply it: measure the product and size the box to it – see how to measure and our mailer boxes.
+How to apply it: measure the product and size the box to it – see how to measure and our right-sized custom mailer boxes.

 How to choose which trends to follow

 You do not have to adopt all of these.
-Pick the ones that fit your brand and budget: sustainability and right-sizing pay off for almost everyone, while premium finishes and elaborate unboxing matter most for higher-priced or gift products.
+Pick the ones that fit your brand and budget: sustainability and right-sizing pay off for almost everyone, while premium finishes and elaborate unboxing matter most for higher-priced or gift products and premium retail display boxes.
 When in doubt, start simple and add.

 Frequently asked questions